skriems/cherrypy-recipes/README.md

 3. run the SQLAlchemy example via `python sqlalchemy_app.py`

 Note: Since the SQLAlchemy Plugin is not yet using the PostgreSQL Server, you need to initialize the db via `python db/init_testdb.py` first.

+## Credits

+the SQLAlchemy Plugin and Tool was originally taken from [here](https://bitbucket.org/Lawouach/cherrypy-recipes/) and crafted by [Sylvain Hellegouarch](https://github.com/Lawouach)